-It has been four years since I last determined to follow the guidelines of this book.
+It has been three years since I last determined to follow the guidelines of this book.
 If I was a diligent artist, I would have finished the book several times by now and have become a superb artist (this is all highly theoretical, of course).

 Letting the past be the past, however, I have determined to start again, and, over the course of a few days (not because of intense *observation*, mind you, but because I waited to surf upon the capricious tide of enthusiasm), I have completed Schedule 12A--an accomplishment in its own right.